 3. Arkansas

 When it comes to homesteading, Arkansas has a lot to offer.
-A lot of homesteaders are flocking to the Ozarks because of their beauty and natural resources.
+Many homesteaders flock to the Ozarks because of their beauty and natural resources.
 There are over 9,700 miles of streams and 600,000 acres of lakes.

-Compared to many other states in the USA, Arkansas also has a lower learning curve for homesteading.
-The land is mostly arable and the climate is moderate.
+Arkansas has a lower learning curve for homesteading than many other states in the USA.
+The land is primarily arable, and the climate is moderate.
 The USDA puts most of Arkansas in the hardiness zone of 6b to 8a, which means you get about 200 days between last and first frost.

-The cost of living in Arkansas is low and land prices are still fairly low.
+The cost of living in Arkansas and land prices are still reasonably low.
 However, it can be difficult to find land since most of it is already taken by large agriculture operations.

 If you enjoy solitude, the state is a great place to live.
 However, if you want to get involved with local communities, you might be a bit upset by the amount of crime, poverty, poor school systems, and other issues.